 FAQ: Temporary Disability Insurance

 Temporary Disability Insurance provides cash benefits to workers who suffer an illness, injury, or other disability that prevents them from working, and wasn’t caused by their job.
-In addition, if your healthcare provider certifies that you are unable to work because you were diagnosed with COVID-19 or are at high risk for COVID-19 due to an underlying health condition, you may be eligible for Temporary Disability benefits.
 Most employers in New Jersey are required to have Temporary Disability Insurance for their employees.

 Employers may be able to require employees to take paid time off (PTO) before Temporary Disability benefits.
 It depends on how they meet the requirements of the NJ Earned Sick Leave law.
 This law requires employers of all sizes to provide full-time, part-time, and temporary employees with up to 40 hours of paid sick time per year so they can care for themselves or a loved one.

 Employers who separate NJ Earned Sick Leave from their PTO policy can require employees to take PTO before claiming Temporary Disability Insurance benefits.
 Employers cannot require them to take time accrued under the NJ Earned Sick Leave law.

 Some employers use their PTO policy to follow the NJ Earned Sick Leave law.
 In this case, the employer may not require an employee to utilize any of their PTO prior to Temporary Disability benefits.

 Check with your employer or HR professional to find out how they follow the NJ Earned Sick Leave law.
 If you believe your employer violates the Earned Sick Leave law, you may file a complaint with the Wage and Hour Division at NJDOL.
 You may still file for Temporary Disability benefits.

 This is explained in more detail on our employer information page here.